vlang/v/README.md

 cc -std=gnu11 -w -o v v.c  # Build it with Clang or GCC ./v -o v compiler          # Use the resulting V binary to build V from V source
 ```
+(These instructions won't work on Windows, use `make.bat` instead).

 ### Symlinking and updates